João Alfredo Correia de Oliveira

 João Alfredo Correa de Oliveira (12 December 1835, in Ilha de Itamaracá – 6 March 1919, in Rio de Janeiro) was a Brazilian politician, abolitionist and monarchist.

 Integrated in the Conservative Party was linked to the formulation of the Law of Free Womb and the Golden Law.
 It was also the main articulator of the first universalizing law on civil registration in Brazil, in 1874.

 He was provincial deputy, general deputy and also Minister of Business of the Empire (March 1870 to June 1875) which was the longest of a minister in this portfolio (noteworthy, since at the time few ministerial mandates lasted longer than 18 months).

-Other positions held include Minister of Agriculture, President of the Council of Ministers (from 10 March 1888 to 7 June 1889), State Councilor, President of the provinces of Pará (December 2, 1869 to April 17, 1870) and São Paulo (19 October 1885 to 26 April 1886) and still senator, from 1877 to 1889.
+Other positions held include Minister of Agriculture, President of the Council of Ministers (from 10 March 1888 to 7 June 1889), State Councilor, President of the provinces of Pará (2 December 1869 to 17 April 1870) and São Paulo (19 October 1885 to 26 April 1886) and still senator, from 1877 to 1889.

 He was President of the Council of Ministers (prime minister of Emperor Pedro II), from 10 March 1888 to 7 June 1889.
 He was head of government and major opponent of Joaquim Nabuco in Pernambuco.
 His ministry secured the parliamentary approval of the Golden Law project, sanctioned by Princess Isabel, who held the position of regent of the empire because of the Emperor's trip to Europe.

 He presided over the Bank of Brazil, after the proclamation of the republic.